Brainhack-Proceedings-2015/Hernandez-AMX-DogVest/brainhack-report.md

 The low cost and the easy access to the materials needed to build the device make it a feasible option to study dog cognition.
-The results showed that the device could be used to distinguish between two different stimulation conditions.